 Although this is my own opinion, your state of mind affects your skin condition.

 Keep being peaceful mentally and it is important to gain an early recovery.
 There is tomorrow!

-Dr. Sato does not recommend to take a shower/bath very often.
+Dr. Sato does not recommend taking a shower/bath very often.

 It removes moisture (normal bacterial flora also) from your skin.
-The shower washes it away and it runs in the bath tub.
+The shower washes it away and it runs in the bathtub.
 While the symptom is very bad, you shouldn’t take it.
 I didn’t know it when I was at home and was taking a bath every day because of oozing liquid from the entire body.
-Soemtimes crusts covered all over my body peeled off in the bath tub and water turned to be white in a short time.
-I was loosing a lot of proteins then.
+Sometimes crusts covered all over my body peeled off in the bathtub and water turned to be white in a short time.
+I was losing a lot of proteins then.
 It was very dangerous.

 I wasn’t allowed to take a shower for a while, then got approval once 3 or 4 days in the hospital.
 It always should be done in a short time.
 If you can finish it within a few minutes, it will be good enough but for as short a time as possible anyway.

-The main reason to take a bath/shower for us is to avoid infections diseases diminishing bacteria on your skin.
+The main reason to take a bath/shower for us is to avoid infectious diseases diminishing bacteria on your skin.

-The warm temperature brings on intense itch so either way, you should finish it quickly.
+The warm temperature brings on an intense itch so either way, you should finish it quickly.